domienschepers/wifi-framework/docs/USAGE.md

 This will create four simulated wireless interface (when not providing an argument it creates two).

-## Running and creating test cases
+## Running and Creating Test Cases

-You can [write test cases](#id-test-cases) that allow you to reuse Wi-Fi functionality of Linux to more easily implement attacks/tests.
+You can write test cases that allow you to reuse Wi-Fi functionality of Linux to more easily implement attacks/tests.
 For instance, the framework can connect to (protected) Wi-Fi networks for you, the framework will broadcast beacons for you, and in general any Wi-Fi functionality of Linux can be reused to more quickly implement attacks/tests.

 Two types of test cases can be written: